srikanth-mokkapati/modern-pluto/src/pages/posts/why-podcasts.md

 ---
 title: Five Reasons Why you should give Podcasts a Try
 subtitle: 'What is a Podcast?
-And, why you should try one.'
+And, Why you should try one.'
 date: '2021-03-06'
 thumb_img_alt: lorem-ipsum
 content_img_alt: lorem-ipsum